 Wisconsin law requires that landlords put certain provisions separately, so that a tenant will really see them, and understand that their rights are being removed by this section.
 If a landlord wants to do these certain things, they HAVE to be in a NONSTANDARD RENTAL PROVISION.
 These provisions are:

-1. Security Deposit Deductions: If a landlord wants to deduct for NON-standard things from a security deposit (things besides unpaid rent, unpaid utilities, unpaid mobile home parking fees, and costs for damage that the tenant did), then they have to put it in the NONSTANDARD RENTAL PROVISION.
+1. Security Deposit Deductions: If a landlord wants to deduct for NON-standard things from a security deposit (things besides unpaid rent, unpaid utilities, unpaid monthly municipal permit fees (such as mobile home parking fees), and costs for damage that the tenant did), then they have to put it in the NONSTANDARD RENTAL PROVISION.
 Often, these are the extra fees that a landlord charges in the lease, and they want the right to be able to take them out of a security deposit, if unpaid.
 In order to take these extra fees out of a security deposit, the landlord must:

 - Authorize that charge in the regular part of the lease (example: If rent is late, a $10 late fee will be charged), AND